 Since having discovered the whole no-flame Hallowe’en schitck, I’ve been searching for more and more ways in witch (did you catch that? normally my grammar is impeccable..)
 I can scare the neighborhood kids.
 Bwa ha ha… Here are a few ideas I’ve found, and all outdoor decor ideas use a flashlight or tealights without much fuss.

 - DIY Witch Hat Luminaries by Polkadot Chair.

 - Spirit Jugs out of Milk containers by Eighteen25

 - Ring of Ghosts from Gail’s Decorative Touch

 - Fred and Alice, the Hallowe’en Ghosts from DIY Craft.

 So now your home is safe and bright.
 But what of the kids?
 Duracell Coppertop Batteries provide long lasting power for devices like flashlights and batteries, so parents can have peace of mind their kids have the ability to see and be seen.

 The Canadian Association of Fire Chiefs recommends that kids to pick brightly coloured costumes that can be clearly seen by motorists.
 Add reflective tape to the costume to increase visibility.
-Make sure everyone in the Halloween trick-or-treating party know their route and has a flashlight with a Duracell Coppertop Battery.
+Make sure everyone in the Halloween trick-or-treating party know their route and has a flashlight with a good battery.
 Reflectors are a must – especially on dark and spooky costumes that become more tempting as the kids get older.
 (Speaking from experience…).
 This will help make kids more visible to motorists and others.
 When is doubt, stay in well-lit areas and only visit homes with their lights turned on.
 Lastly, please teach your kids not to be tempted.
 They should resist the urge to sample the spoils of trick-or-treating until an adult has inspected the candy to see if it has been tampered with.